nice-digital/Snooze/readme.md

 ## What is it?

-This is a legacy custom RESTful framework that is used in Pathways, ARMS & Task Scheduler
+This is a legacy custom RESTful framework that is used in Pathways, ARMS, DocGen & Task Scheduler

 Originally developed by http://github.com/andrewdavey